AAA: Nearly 48M Americans to travel July 4th weekend

 The Department of Transportation says that airlines are not required to compensate passengers for a delay or cancellation, but most will book passengers on their next available flight, let them reschedule, or issue a refund for the inconvenience.

-It’s not just delays and cancellations that are upsetting, passengers say the airlines are understaffed and customer service is being affected.
+It’s not only delays and cancellations that are upsetting.
+Passengers say the airlines are understaffed and customer service is being affected.

 The FAA released this statement defending itself: “People expect when they buy an airline ticket that they’ll get where they need to go safely, efficiently, reliably, and affordably.
 After receiving $54 billion in pandemic relief to help save the airlines from mass layoffs and bankruptcy, the American people deserve to have their expectations met.”